Sink or Float

 I would use as large a tub as you have in your classroom but it is essential that the sub is see-through.
 I usually empty a toy box and fill that with water.

-I made a Smartboard activity where you could either s0fplace the children’s predictions and tick or cross if correct or wrong, or where you can record the results of the experiment.
+I made a Smartboard activity where you could either place the children’s predictions and tick or cross if correct or wrong, or where you can record the results of the experiment.

 Page two of the Smartboard has a possible plenary activity or a starter activity you could use as a discussion point.